Skip to content

 Layer 1 — Decisions (team boundaries)

-Decision rows where Type = architectural | scope and Status = active, ordered by creation time.
+Decision rows where Type = architectural | scope, Status = active, and TrustState = approved, ordered by creation time.

 FieldValues